the-dev-rahul/rust-chat-app/README.md

 ## cargo run

-## type one terminal and press enter
+## type on terminal and press enter